Ayaginu-Sue/PureWriter/README-en.md

 If purchased, but still experiencing pop-ups, go to "Pure Writer Pro", then check if your Pure Writer account or Google account is logged in.
 If not, log in again, and open Google Play to make sure that your Google account is logged in.

+## "This is a Pro feature" pop-up pops out upon opening the app

+You enabled a Pro feature that allows trials.

+To get rid of it, you can consider disabling Pro features that you have enabled, or, supporting us by purchasing Pure Writer Pro.

 ## Is there a huge feature loss without Pure Writer Pro?

 There **ISN'T**.

 The core features of Pure Writer are free, which includes excellent editor experience and Cloud Backup.
 Most of the features can be used without paying anything and, there aren't any third party advertisements even when unpaid.

 Each year, Pure Writer will offer a discount on November 11.
 You can wait for the discount if you don't feel so hasty to buy a Pro at the current price.
 There might be some other discounts from time to time, so stay tuned.